 Before you go ahead, make sure of these:

-- Make sure Your Phone app, both on Windows 11/10, and your Android smartphone is on the latest version.
+- Make sure Phone Link app, both on Windows 11/10, and your Android smartphone is on the latest version.
 Microsoft removed the call feature last month, and it only appeared after a recent update.
-If you still don’t see it, then go to Settings > Apps & features > Your Phone > Advanced Options > Reset / & > Terminate.
+If you still don’t see it, then go to Settings > Apps & features > Phone Link > Advanced Options > Reset / & > Terminate.